 Solicitors: We may from time to time need to instruct solicitors to assist with the administration of your IVA or to assist us with legal, regulatory and contractual obligations.

-• External printing company, who print correspondence that we send to you.
+The external printing company, who print correspondence that we send to you

 HOW LONG DO WE KEEP YOUR DATA?

-If you do not go ahead with any product or service with us, your personal information will normally be deleted after 12 months unless we have another reason to keep your personal information, for example if you have given your consent to receive marketing information from us.
+If you do not go ahead with any product or service with us, your personal information will normally be deleted after twelve (12) months unless we have another reason to keep your personal information, for example, if you have given your consent to receive marketing information from us.
 We will delete your information sooner if you ask us to.

 If you become our customer by entering a debt solution, we will keep your data to ensure that we provide you with our services and comply with our legal and regulatory obligations.
 Your data will be stored for 6 years from the date that we cease to provide you with our services.
 We cannot delete this data if you ask us to because we are required to keep it by law.
 We will delete your data after the 6 year period.
 After this time, we will delete the information or anonymise the data so that it cannot be linked back to you.